CZ-NIC/knot/doc/configuration.rst

 There are three types of workers ready for parallel execution of performance-oriented tasks:
 UDP workers, TCP workers, and Background workers.
-The first two types handle all network requests coming through UDP and TCP protocol (respectively) and do all the response job for common queries.
+The first two types handle all network requests via the UDP and TCP protocol (respectively) and do the response jobs for common queries.
 Background workers process changes to the zone.

-By default, Knot determines well-fitting number of workers based on the number of CPU cores.
+By default, Knot determines a well-fitting number of workers based on the number of CPU cores.
-The user can specify the numbers of workers for each type with configuration/server section:
+The user can specify the number of workers for each type with configuration/server section:
 :ref:`server_udp-workers`, :ref:`server_tcp-workers`, :ref:`server_background-workers`.

-An indication on when to increase number of workers is a situation when the server is lagging behind the expected performance, while the CPU usage is low.
-This is usually because of waiting for network or I/O response during the operation.
-It may be caused by Knot design not fitting well the usecase.
+An indication of when to increase the number of workers is when the server is lagging behind expected performance, while CPU usage remains low.
+This is usually due to waiting for network or I/O response during the operation.
+It may be caused by Knot design not fitting the use-case well.
-The user should try increasing the number of workers (of the related type) slightly above 100 and if the performance gets better, he can decide about further exact setting.
+The user should try increasing the number of workers (of the related type) slightly above 100 and if the performance improves, decide a further, exact setting.

 Number of available file descriptors
 ------------------------------------

-A name server configured for higher number of zones (hundreds and more) needs enough file descriptors available for zone transfers and zone file updates, which a default OS setting often doesn't provide.
+A name server configured for a large number of zones (hundreds or more) needs enough file descriptors available for zone transfers and zone file updates, which default OS settings often don't provide.
-It's necessary to check with the OS configuration and documentation and make sure the number of file descriptors (sometimes called a number of concurrently open files) effective for the knotd process is set high enough.
-The number of concurrently open incoming TCP connections must be taken into account too, in other words, the required setting is affected by the :ref:`server_tcp-max-clients` setting.
+It's necessary to check with the OS configuration and documentation and ensure the number of file descriptors (sometimes called a number of concurrently open files) effective for the knotd process is set suitably high.
+The number of concurrently open incoming TCP connections must be taken into account too.
+In other words, the required setting is affected by the :ref:`server_tcp-max-clients` setting.

 Sysctl and NIC optimizations
 ----------------------------

 There are several recommendations based on Knot developers' experience with their specific HW and SW (mainstream Intel-based servers, Debian-based GNU/Linux distribution).
-They may or may not positively (or negatively) influence performance in common use cases.
+They may improve or impact performance in common use cases.

 If your NIC driver allows it (see /proc/interrupts for hint), set CPU affinity (/proc/irq/$IRQ/smp_affinity) manually so that each NIC channel is served by unique CPU core(s).
-You must turn off irqbalance service before to avoid configuration override.
+You must turn off irqbalance service to avoid configuration override.

 Configure sysctl as follows: ::